azoth-lang/azoth.language.reference/src/azoth.collections.specialized.raw.md

 the basis of an efficient implementation of `List[T]`.
 No bounds checking is performed when indexing into the list.
 Thus it would be possible to access uninitialized elements.
 This type also does not limit `count <= capacity`.
 If the size is increased beyond the capacity, then the result is undefined.
-It may caused the garbage collector to crash or keep invalid memory "live".
+It may cause the garbage collector to crash or keep invalid memory "live".

 ```azoth
 published class Raw_Hybrid_Bounded_List[F, T]